zwjyyc/finch/README.md

 This repository contains a wide range of my models and tests written on machine learning topics based on TensorFlow / PyTorch and other libraries.

-You are more than welcome to write email to me (zhedongzheng@outlook.com) for in English / Chinese for questions and suggestions
+You are more than welcome to write email to me (zhedongzheng@outlook.com) in English / Chinese for questions and suggestions

 ## Installation
 First get the project folder